Excel VBA to Transpose Array (3 Suitable Examples)

 • InputArr.Copy -> Using the command Copy to copy the input array range from the worksheet.

-• PasteSpecial Paste:=xlPasteValues, Operation:=xlNone, SkipBlanks:=False, Transpose:=True -> Using the PasteSpecial function on result variable ResultArr to save the transposed result in the target range (E4:M5) in the worksheet.
+• PasteSpecial Paste:=xlPasteValues, Operation:=xlNone, SkipBlanks:=False, Transpose:=True -> Using the PasteSpecial function on the result variable ResultArr to save the transposed values in the target range (E4:M5) in the worksheet, without skipping blanks.

 • End Sub -> Ending the procedure